The Dutching Method: Four Ways to Split Your Stake

 Practical Tips

 • Always use a dutching calculator to verify your stakes before placing bets.
-Mental arithmetic leads to rounding errors.
+Mental arithmetic leads to rounding errors that compound across multiple selections.

 • Account for bankroll management: the total dutch stake is your risk unit, not the individual bets.